 Google Page Rank 1, 2, 3 What Does it Mean?

 Have you ever wondered what each page rank number 1, 2, 3 stands for and what type of scale we are talking about?
 I do.
-I am curious on what scale my site is in terms of relevancy on the internet world.
-And if I am insignificant, I would still like to know by how much and what it is all about for myself.
+I am curious about how my site: selfsagacity.com is ranked on the internet world.
+And if I am insignificant, I still would like to know by how much and what it is all about.

-My search began with the Google Page Rank.
-One of the most common conclusion I gathered is that “no one knows for sure”, but for what it is worth, everyone agrees that the scale is from 1 to 10, and that a page rank zero, or no page rank means you are not listed.
+My research began for Google Page Rank, and one of the most common conclusion I gathered is that “no one knows for sure”, but for what it is worth, everyone agrees that the scale is from 1 to 10, and that a page rank zero, or no page rank means you are not listed.

 To get an idea of what the Google page rank is for your website, or any website you are wondering about, download the Google toolbar.
 Then in the middle of the toolbar is a tiny little rectangle that you can hover over to get the pagerank for that particular website.